Chinese Herbal Medicine for Bladder Infection or Antibiotics?

 One reason may be the development of resistant bacteria.
 Bacteria are smart.
 They evolve in response to their environment.
 Resistance to antibiotics is a big problem with infections of all types.

 On the other hand, perhaps because use of herbs is not so widespread, or because whole herbs have much more complex chemical structures than antibiotics, the bacteria have not developed resistance to herbs.
 I have yet to encounter a bladder infection I have not been able to cure with herbal medicine.

-2. Antibiotics cause nasty side-effects.
-Vaginal yeast infections are one.
-Bloating and diarrhea are another.
-Antibiotics kill the healthy bacteria that live in the vagina and digestive tract, leading to overgrowth of yeast.
 Herbs do not have that effect.
-In fact, many of the herbs used for bacterial infections are also anti-fungal, are used for yeast infections, too, and aid vaginal and digestive health.
+In fact, many of the herbs used for bacterial infections are also anti-fungal, abd are used for yeast infections.
+These Chinese Herbs for Bladder infection aid vaginal and digestive health.

 This can have widespread implications for general health.
 Symptoms range from chronic fatigue and difficulty concentrating, to sugar craving, bloating, and chronic digestive disorders.

-4. Chinese Herbal medicines for bladder infections are good for you!
-Not only are they without side effects, but they strengthen the immune system.
-Herbs like Astragalus and Reishi Mushroom have been scientifically demonstrated to boost the immune system.
+Not only are most of the Chinese Herbs we use without side effects, some of them strengthen the immune system.
+Herbs like Astragalus and Reishi Mushroom boost the immune system.
 Other herbs like Phellodendren and Goldenseal clear heat toxins from the blood.
 Other herbs, like Trifala improve the quality of the tissues lining the bladder.

 Sally: Strong, Hot, Excess or “Replete” Type

 red tongue with a greasy yellow coating

 Signs and Symptoms